ajgerace/azure-f5/README.md

 6. Create the group_vars/all/vault.yml file

    6.1.
-Paste the azure variables created in step 5 in and save the file
+Copy the azure variables created in step 5

 | Variable             | Value |